 AM1 and AM3 - Auto-Magic filter for digital Compact cameras.

 The AM is a 50x50mm sheet of Auto-Magic filter, sold either as a single sheet (AM1) or as a three pack (AM3).
 Given the massive variety of digital compact cameras being used on underwater, we offer this single size of filter for the photographer to trim and fix to their lens.
 See this page for more details on how to cut and fix the filter.
 Depending on the size of the lens on your camera you will get between one and four filters per sheet.
+It can be cut and mounted like this:

-the photographer to set the white balance manually (using preset, custom or manual WB) every time they change depth by a few metres during the dive.
 If you dive in green water - you may also like to try the GreenWater Magic. - the GWCM, which also requires the photographer to set the White Balance manually.

-A single AM1 costs £19 and a pack of three filters (AM3) costs £30.
+A single AM1 costs £22 and a pack of three filters (AM3) costs £35.

-All our filters are optical quality polyester gels, manufactured for us, to our recipes, by one of the world's leading filter companies.
+All our gel filters are optical quality polyester gels, manufactured for us, to our recipes, by one of the world's leading filter companies.
 All Magic filters are supplied with detailed instructions.

 Sample before and after photos with the AM1 on a digital compact camera.